Frequently Asked Questions (FAQ)

 Can you transport ventilated patients?

 Yes.
-MICU/ICU with turbine ventilators for ground and air, without external gas supply.
+We offer MICU/ICU with turbine ventilators that function both on the ground and in the air without an external gas source.

 Can you transport patients with dementia?